emwap/stream-paper/paper.md

 processing where we are happy to trade expressivity for efficiency.
 Perhaps some of the techniques presented in this paper can be applied to speed up FRP implementations; such investigations are future work.

+\paragraph{\bf EDSLs}
+The stream representation in this paper is used by the stream library in the Feldspar EDSL [@FeldsparIFL2010].
+It is also used as an intermediate representation in recent work on adding data flow networks on top of Feldspar [@aronsson2015stream].

 # References